-- N-grams of words are used to create language models - Those language models are based on probabilities. - The probabilities are learnt on corpora. - Applying MLE is a good start but not sufficient if we want to construct a good set of probabilities. - Smoothing techniques exist.
-We have presented a sample of them (Laplace and Good-Turing).
+- N-grams of words are used to create language models - Those language models are based on probabilities. - The probabilities are learnt on corpora. - Applying MLE is a good start but not sufficient if we want to construct a good set of probabilities. - Indeed data can be sparse, we risk overfitting. - Smoothing techniques exist.
+We have presented a sample of them (Laplace).